Evaluating Static Site Generator themes

-Themes for static site generators often provide the advanced user experience features such as navigation, search, and responsive designs for mobile consumption.
+Themes for static site generators often provide advanced user experience features such as navigation, search, and responsive designs for mobile consumption.
 You also analyze the theme to make decisions on the authoring side, such as a table format for large data tables.

 When researching and selecting a theme, analyze the possibilities for printed outputs, such as PDF or EPUB.
 Perhaps you need version control for both the output and the source files.
-The size of your site may mean you need to consider performance gains you can make with the build.
+The size of your site may mean you need to consider the performance gains you can make with the build.
 Themes are one part of this analysis.

 Here’s a short list of questions you may want to ask about the theme you use for a static site generator.